zhukovdm/smartwalk/docs/content/admin.md

 make database-osm
 ```

 - Create entities that exist in the [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) knowledge graph but do not exist in the database.
 The script attempts to fetch data from the SPARQL endpoint.
-The file `wikidata-create.mjs` defines a set of categories, which can be safely extended.
-The numeric constants are specifically chosen for the test setup.
-Please note that requests may time out after one minute.
-Large regions or too general categories are more likely to result in failures.
+The file `wikidata-create.mjs` defines an extendable list of categories with upper bounds on number of objects to be retrieved.
+The script handles items sequentially in a given order.

 ```bash
 make database-wikidata-create
 ```

+*Requests may time out after one minute.
+Large regions or too general categories are more likely to result in failures.
+Hence, the numeric constants were specifically chosen for the test setup and may not be suitable for other cases.*

 - Enrich existing entities by information from `Wikidata`.
 Only those with `wikidata` attribute will be updated.
 Then, do the same for `DBPedia` knowledge graph.